CCN-Support/CCN_Wiki/docs/source/mri.rst

 ..
 Retired:
    -VisuaStim digital system by RTC: Includes goggles/headphone/controller unit -These were the Restech goggles hanging off the side of the scanner until we disconnected and returned them 2026.
-   -The rainbow box they connect to (I think?) is still in the control room and the cables that run through the ceiling to the equipment room are still there
+   -The rainbow box they connect to (I think?) was in the control room and the cables that run through the ceiling to the equipment room are still there.
+Robert, Agatha, Jillian, Patrick, and Melodie performed a CCN space cleanup on 7/29/26 and marked many unused items for storage, including the rainbow box, which we unscrewed from its old position under the cabinet.

+Equipment Information for Grants
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- `Equipment List: <https://docs.google.com/document/d/1rVe6qlZc-OJyAQfnNBocZkbyBLlWMp5w/edit?usp=sharing&ouid=109365023269690384239&rtpof=true&sd=true>`_ See this document for a list of CCN's computing, imaging, and EEG resources.
+- `Facilities and Budgeting: <https://docs.google.com/document/d/1h6KWkRL9wecYk9ib0Ok7jFTRw3bkeiCG/edit?usp=sharing&ouid=109365023269690384239&rtpof=true&sd=true>`_ See this document for sample language and useful information for writing grant applications.

 On-Site Computer